Cinnamom medicinal properties

 Its rich fragrance makes it very suitable in the perfume industry, being used in the manufacture of perfumes, soaps, shampoos, etc.

-Precautions and toxicity about cinnamon
+Precautions about cinnamon

 The use of preparations of cinnamon is contraindicated in pregnant or lactating women.
 Its use stimulates the movements of the uterus which can cause abortions.